Menu

 • The amenities, such as the pool, view, gym, outdoor space, etc.

-• The essential utilities included in the rent price
+• The main utilities included in the rent price

-Here are some important facts to know about fair market value:
+Here are some facts to know about fair market value:

 • It is the price an asset would sell for on the open market if all conditions are met.